-B. Comparison of (7 - 0) broadening and shifting coefficients with other CO bands
+B. Comparison of (7-0) broadening and shifting coefficients with other CO bands

 Fig. 8 shows a comparison of our values of self-induced pressure broadening coefficients from the VP LLA fit (top panel) and the qSDVP LLA fit (bottom panel) with available experimental data for the pure rotational band (0-0), fundamental ro-vibrational band (1-0) and overtones of CO up to (6-0).
-The results of measurements of the (2-0) band by Predoi-Cross et al.90 and Devi et al.34 are not shown on the top panel of Fig. 8, as they are in perfect agreement with more recent measurement by Esteki et al.39(\triangle).
-The results of the (3-0) band by Swann et al.30, not shown on the top panel of Fig.8, agree within the margin of uncertainty with the results of Predoi-Cross et al.32 (\times).
-Our values (\bullet) of pressure broadening coefficients obtained with the VP fit are within the scatter of experimental values for fundamental and lower overtone bands.
+The results of measurements of the (2-0) band by Predoi-Cross et al. 89 and Devi et al. 34 are not shown on the top panel of Fig. 8, as they are in perfect agreement with more recent measurement by Esteki et al. $^{39}(\triangle)$.
+The results of the (3-0) band by Swann et al.30, not shown on the top panel of Fig.8, agree within the margin of uncertainty with the results of Predoi-Cross et al. 32 (x).
+Our values (•) of pressure broadening coefficients obtained with the VP fit are within the scatter of experimental values for fundamental and lower overtone bands.
 However, our qSDVP results (bottom panel of Fig. 8) are slightly higher on average than the results for other bands.
 For certain values of m, they diverge by more than one experimental uncertainty from other measurements.
-However, it is worth noting that, for the results of Tretyakov et al.44 (\star), Wójtewicz et al.35 (×), (4-0) band results of Borkov et al.40 (\circ) and for this work (\bullet), uncertainty bars on the bottom panel of Fig. 8 show total standard experimental uncertainties (1σ) while for all the others only statistical (1σ) uncertainty from the fit, as the rest of the authors did not provide estimation of their type B uncertainties.
+However, it is worth noting that, for the results of Tretyakov et al. 44 (x), Wójtewicz et al. 35 (x), (4 - 0) band results of Borkov et al. 40 (o) and for this work (•), uncertainty bars on the bottom panel of Fig. 8 show total standard experimental uncertainties (1σ) while for all the others only statistical (1σ) uncertainty from the fit, as the rest of the authors did not provide estimation of their type B uncertainties.

-Fig. 9 shows our qSDVP LLA values (•) of self-induced pressure shifting coefficients, Δ_0/p , together with measurements for lower overtones, fundamental and pure rotational bands from the literature in comparison with theoretical values of Δ_0/p for qSDVP and VP, shown with solid lines and dashed lines respectively.
-Experimental data from Tretyakov et al.44, Devi et al.26 and from this study results from analysis assuming speed dependence while other not, except for the data from Bordet et al.42, where the data were analyzed differently depending on the conditions of the experiment.
-The theoretical values are calculated according to the semiempir-
+Fig. 9 shows our qSDVP LLA values (\bullet) of self-induced pressure shifting coefficients, Δ_0/p , together with measurements for lower overtones, fundamental and pure rotational bands from the literature in comparison with theoretical values of Δ_0/p for qSDVP and VP, shown with solid lines and dashed lines respectively.
+Experimental data from Tretyakov

 FIG. 8.
 Top panel: The measured self-induced pressure broadening coefficients versus absolute values of the line index m from the VP analysis.
-The values from this work for the (7-0) band (\bullet) are compared to the values for (1-0) band by Ngo et al.36 (\diamond) and Devi et al.26 (\bigtriangledown), (2-0) band by Zou and Varanasi29 (\times) and Esteki et al.39 (\triangle), (3-0) band by Sung and Varanasi31 (+) and Predoi-Cross et al.32 (\times), and (6-0) band by Tan et al.38 (\circ).
+The values from this work for the (7-0) band (\bullet) are compared to the values for (1-0) band by Ngo et al. 36 (\diamondsuit) and Devi et al. 26 (\bigtriangledown) , (2-0) band by Zou and Varanasi 29 (\times) and Esteki et al. 39 (\triangle) , (3-0) band by Sung and Varanasi 31 (+) and Predoi-Cross et al. 32 (\times) , and (6-0) band by Tan et al. 38 (\circ) .
 Bottom panel: The measured self-induced pressure broadening coefficients versus absolute values of the line index m from the analysis with profiles accounting for the speed dependence of pressure broadening.
-The values from this work for the (7-0) band (\bullet) are compared to the values for pure rotational (0-0) band by Tretyakov et al.44 (\star), (2-0) band by Devi et al.34 (+) and Esteki et al.39 (\square), (3-0) band by Jacquemart et al.28 (\bigtriangledown), Wójtewicz et al.35 (\times) and Borkov et al.41 (\diamond), and (4-0) band by Borkov et al.40 (\circ).
+The values from this work for the (7-0) band (\bullet) are compared to the values for pure rotational (0-0) band by Tretyakov et al. 44 (\bigstar) , (2-0) band by Devi et al. 34 (+) and Esteki et al. 39 (\square) , (3-0) band by Jacquemart et al. 28 (\bigtriangledown) , Wójtewicz et al. 35 (\times) and Borkov et al. 41 (\diamondsuit) , and (4-0) band by Borkov et al. 40 (\bigcirc) .